-- Completed application. - High school transcript or equivalent.
-For a list of equivalents, go to www.nwtc.edu/gettingstarted - Admissions Assessment or equivalent or ACT assessment taken with the last three years.
-(For a list of equivalents, please contact a counselor, (920) 498-5444 or (888) 385-6982.) - One year of Algebra completed with a "C" or better (or attain program benchmark for Algebra on the Academic Skills Assessment). - One year of Chemistry completed with a grade of "C" or better.
-If in High School, "C" in two semesters. - Applicants with documentation of completion of General Anatomy and Physiology, with a "B" or better, will receive priority standing among that year's applicant pool.
+- High school transcript or equivalent.
+(For a list of equivalents, go to www.nwtc.edu/gettingstarted.) - Admissions Assessment or equivalent or ACT assessment taken within the last three years.
+(For a list of equivalents, please contact a counselor.) - One year of Algebra completed with a "C" or better (or attain program benchmark for Algebra on the Academic Skills Assessment). - One year of Chemistry completed with a grade of "C" or better.
+If in high school, "C" in two semesters. - Applicants with documentation of completion of General Anatomy and Physiology, with a "B" or better, will receive priority standing among that year's applicant pool.

 - As a requirement for program entry, an Academic Skills Assessment (Accuplacer) with appropriate benchmark scores is necessary or the minimum standard composite score of 20 on the ACT must be achieved.
 Students must receive the following scores prior to program entry.
-Reading Comprehension: 90; Arithmetic: 90; Sentence Skills: 94; College Math/Algebra: 60.
+Reading Comprehension: 90; Arithmetic: 90; Sentence Skills: 94; Algebra: 60.
 Remediation options are available to reach required scores.
-Proof of remediation may be demonstrated by an Academic Skills Assessment post-test or completion of an approved course in the content requiring remediation.
-To learn more about these assessments and program benchmark scores, please contact a counselor, (920) 498-5444 or (888) 385-6982. - Attend mandatory spring program orientation. - Complete physical examination within three months before entering program and maintain current immunization information. - Submit Caregiver Background Check paperwork. - Complete 20 hours of mandatory volunteer time within a healthcare setting or submit equitable work experience.
+Proof of remediation must be demonstrated by an Academic Skills Assessment post-test or completion of an approved course in the content requiring remediation.
+To learn more about these assessments and program benchmark scores, please contact a counselor at (920) 498-5444 or (888) 385-6982. - Attend mandatory spring program orientation. - Complete physical examination within three months before entering program and maintain current immunization information. - Submit Caregiver Background Check paperwork. - Complete 20 hours of mandatory volunteer time within a healthcare setting or submit equitable work experience.